hid-io/hid-io-core/spec/protocol/README.md

 Full Speed - 64 bytes or less
 Hi-Speed - 1024 bytes or less (this also applies to 3.1 Gen 1 and 2)
 ```

+### Raw HID

+Since Full Speed USB 2.0 is the most common usage on keyboards, we shall start with 64 byte packets.
+Going to larger packet sizes is rather easy, but going too large would slow down the bus and would really only be necessary if lots of data were being transmitted.
+If it's found that a lot of data needs to be transmitted (and USB 2.0 high-speed is available), then the packet size can be re-visited or a 2nd interface can be created for large transmission sizes.

+In order to identify that a specific device interface is available to client side software.
+We'll be using three interface descriptor fields.

+* Usage Page (0xFF1C) - Read as FFK
+* Usage (0x1100) - Read as II 0

+PJRC recommends that the Usage Page be between 0xFF00 and 0xFFFF and the Usage be between 0x0100 and 0xFFFF (https://github.com/PaulStoffregen/cores/blob/master/teensy3/usb_desc.h#L531).
+The Usage Pages (https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf Section 3) 0xFF00 to 0xFFFF are deemed as Vendor-defined and are safe to use.
+It is still not apparent why the Usage should be greater than 0x0100, but it is likely for OS compatibility reasons.

+### Vendor Specific (deprecated)

+**Note:** The reason for not using a Vendor Specific interface is to simplify Windows driver integration (which is painful).
+And make sure that there is a minimum permissions level such that random applications cannot attach to the HID-IO interface and build keyloggers directly.

+A good (and similar) alternative is called a Vendor Specific interface which I'll refer from now on as Raw IO.
+Raw IO defines two interrupt transfer endpoints, Rx and Tx, and a given max packet size.
+This is very similar to Raw HID, but has the added bonus of not requiring a driver on Mac or Linux.
+Windows requires a WinUSB/libusb shim driver (what the zadig (http://zadig.akeo.ie/) loader is for) unfortunately, but no reboot is required and this part can be automated due to the client side software also needing to be installed.
+Utilizing libusb (or similar) generic drivers the client side code base can be dramatically simplified.
+The max packet size may be set to whatever is ideal for the input device and still adheres to the USB spec.
+For Full-speed USB 2.0 this is a maximum of 64 bytes.

 In order to identify that a specific device interface is available to client side software.
 We'll be using three interface descriptor fields.